libretro/docs/docs/guides/arcade-getting-started.md

 MAME's goal is to emulate every existing machines, including machines unrelated to gaming (it can emulate printers, vending machines, ...), the most accurately possible, while documenting them thoroughly.
 FinalBurn's goal is mainly to offer a comfortable experience for the end-user as a gaming software, and can include optional features that didn't exist on original cabinet (alternate controls for a better experience with modern controllers, alternate high-quality music, ...).
 MAME 2003-Plus has pretty much the same goal as FinalBurn, with both emulators actually sharing a few contributors.

 #### Support team
-Last but not least, most of the arcade cores have no real maintainer and are mostly there as a frozen-in-time alternative if the cores that have a support team can't play properly the game you want. **FinalBurn Neo** and **MAME 2003-Plus** have a support team (please note that MAME 2003-Plus is a hard fork which isn't written by the MAME team). **MAME (current)** gets regular bumps but doesn't have a regular maintainer to take care of known issues.
+Last but not least, most of the arcade cores have no real maintainer and are mostly there as a frozen-in-time alternative if the cores that have a support team can't play properly the game you want. **FinalBurn Neo** and **MAME 2003-Plus** have a support team (please note that MAME 2003-Plus is a hard fork which isn't written by the MAME team). **MAME (current)** gets regular bumps and has a regular maintainer to take care of issues related to its libretro integration.
 We don't recommend you try getting help from the MAME team for any of the MAME cores we provide, because you won't get any.

 ### Quick tour of every available core